-- (a) STATUTORY ESTABLISHMENT.
-There is established an executive branch committee known as "Alternative Spring Break (ASB)." - (b) Mission Statement - (1) The Alternative Spring Break Committee exists to move enthusiastic, giving students from being heartfelt volunteers toward becoming active, life-long citizens and leaders for social change, committed to social justice. - (c) Primary Charge - (1) A primary charge of the Alternative Spring Break Committee shall be to provide students with an interactive, fun, volunteer experience that teaches participating students about cultural and social issues by connecting them with a new and different community, by involving them in services to that community, and by asking them to reflect on their experiences when making future choices to support their community.
+(a) STATUTORY ESTABLISHMENT.
+There is established an executive branch committee known as "Alternative Spring Break (ASB)."

+(1) The Alternative Spring Break Committee exists to move enthusiastic, giving students from being heartfelt volunteers toward becoming active, life-long citizens and leaders for social change, committed to social justice.

+(1) A primary charge of the Alternative Spring Break Committee shall be to provide students with an interactive, fun, volunteer experience that teaches participating students about cultural and social issues by connecting them with a new and different community, by involving them in services to that community, and by asking them to reflect on their experiences when making future choices to support their community.